ieee-ensias/IEEEXtreme-14.0/README.md

 </div>
 <br>

 [IEEEXtreme](https://ieeextreme.org/) is a global challenge in which teams of IEEE Student members – advised and proctored by an IEEE member, and often supported by an IEEE Student Branch – compete in a 24-hour time span against each other to solve a set of programming problems.
-In this __repository__, you will find __Problems__ and __Solutions__ submitted by  from IEEE ENSIAS Student Branch team : __TLE__  _(ranked First in Morocco and 233/3701 Worldwide)_ composed by [Abdellatif AIT HAMMADI](https://www.linkedin.com/in/aaiit/) and [M'hamed SEFIANE-EL OUADGHIRI](https://www.linkedin.com/in/m-hamed-sefiane-el-ouadghiri-547736198/).
+In this __repository__, you will find __Problems__ and __Solutions__ submitted by  IEEE ENSIAS Student Branch teams.

 :point_right: To know more about the competition, check this __[Live](https://youtu.be/MZXnW10qir4)__ made by this year's Ambassadors [Zouhair Ghazi](https://www.linkedin.com/in/zouhair-ghazi-02a71a1a4/) and [Walid Bouraya](https://www.linkedin.com/in/walid-bouraya/) _(the video is in Morroccan Darija)_ .